onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 What should I contribute to?
 Whom should I serve?
 These are the most important questions.

-The way to jailbreak the simulation is to create it... lol wut Simulating utopia into existence
+Simulating utopia into existence
 The purpose of life is to specify/express the future into existence